nexDigitalDev/confluent-kafka-demo/README.md

 This part is **optional** if you want to know how to generate Avro Schema which is used when adding the connectors in the next part.

-**It requires that you installed the spooldir connector with git**.
+**This requires that you installed the spooldir connector with git**.
 However, if you installed the connector with Confluent Hub, you can either define the Avro schema manually or looking for online Json - Avro converter.

-First, create the configuration file at **/your/preferred/path/confluent-kafka-demo/spool_conf.tmp** which contains :
+First, create the configuration file at **/your/preferred/path/confluent-kafka-demo/spool_conf.tmp** which should contain :
 ```
 input.path=/your/preferred/path/confluent-kafka-demo/source
 finished.path=/your/preferred/path/confluent-kafka-demo/finished
 error.path=/your/preferred/path/confluent-kafka-demo/error
 csv.first.row.as.header=true
 ```
-> Don't forget to replace the paths to source, finished and error directories in the above file.
+> Don't forget to replace the paths in each of the lines above by the one you set instead of `/your/preferred/path/`.

-Navigate to the **/your/preferred/path/confluent-kafka-demo/kafka-connect-spooldir** and execute the following commands on the file **/your/preferred/path/confluent-kafka-demo/source/yourFile.csv** to generate the Avro Schema of the data in this file:
+Navigate to the **/your/preferred/path/confluent-kafka-demo/kafka-connect-spooldir** and execute the following commands on the file **/your/preferred/path/confluent-kafka-demo/source/yourFile.csv** to generate the Avro Schema based on the data in this file:
 ```bash
 $ export CLASSPATH="$(find target/kafka-connect-target/usr/share/kafka-connect/kafka-connect-spooldir/ -type f -name '*.jar' | tr '\n' ':')"